49ku5h/MY-WEBSITE/_posts/2020-01-11-Learn Terminal.md

 > ##  COMMANDS

- One thing keep in mind when workinh with commands ,commans never works in uppercase.
+ One thing keep in mind when working with commands ,commands never works in Uppercase.

 > ## Directory Operations